Elizabeth Swaney

-Elizabeth Marian Swaney OLY (born 30 July 1984) is an American born-and-raised freestyle skier who competed for Hungary in the 2018 Winter Olympics in the women's halfpipe based on her Hungarian ancestry.
+Elizabeth (Liz) Marian Swaney (born 30 July 1984) is an American and Hungarian athlete who competed for Hungary in the 2018 Winter Olympics in the women's halfpipe based on her Hungarian ancestry.
 She was unable to qualify for the 2014 Winter Olympics for Venezuela in both skeleton and freestyle skiing, and qualified for the 2018 Winter Olympics in the women's halfpipe, in which she placed last.

+Early life and education

+Born on 30 July 1984, Swaney grew up in a bilingual Spanish–English household in the Oakland Rockridge neighborhood, and attended high school in Lafayette.

+In high school, she rowed for the Oakland Strokes.
+She graduated from the University of California, Berkeley in 2007.
+While a student, she briefly launched a campaign for Governor of California.
+She then earned a master's degree from Harvard University in design studies with a focus on real estate.
+While at Harvard, she volunteered as the assistant coach for their Track and Field team.

 Athletic career

-While at University of California, Berkeley, Swaney was the coxswain for the men's rowing team.
-She first thought she would try competing in bobsleigh as a pilot, but was told she was too small to be competitive in the sport.
-She then turned to skeleton and freestyle skiing, in which she sought to represent Venezuela, her mother's homeland, at the 2014 Winter Olympics.
+While at the University of California, Berkeley, Swaney was a coxswain and the only woman on the championship Division I Men's Crew/Rowing team and a Pac-10 Second Team All-American.
+Having had Olympic ambitions since childhood, she sought to compete in bobsleigh as a pilot for the United States, but was told she was too small to be competitive in the sport.

+She then turned to skeleton, in which she competed internationally, and freestyle skiing, in which she sought to represent Venezuela, her mother's homeland, at the 2014 Winter Olympics.
 She started skiing for Hungary in 2015, based on her grandparents' country of birth.